nassibnassar/yamz/html/static/api/_sources/top.txt

 Top level programs ``sea`` and ``ice``
 ======================================

-Two top-level Python programs that make use of the *SeaIce* API are available in the root directory of the source distribution.
-Both share two parameters in
+Two top-level Python programs that make use of the *SeaIce* API (which implements the *YAMZ* metadictionary) are available in the root directory of the source distribution.
+Both share two parameters in common:
-comon:

 * ``--config`` -- File that specifies the postgres role for a local database, typically ``$HOME/.seaice``.
 (Syntax of this file given below.)
 If ``heroku``